top of page

 "My research vision is,

 I am an Assistant Professor in Health Economics who focuses on data-driven, community-engaged, and process-embedded research to advance health equity and improve healthcare efficiency.
-My research focuses on HPV-associated cancer prevention and control, and I am dedicated to tailoring efforts for under-recognized/underserved populations, including LGBTQIA+ communities, socio-economically disadvantaged children, and older adults (Project "Second Chance"; 27-45 years for HPV vaccination and 66+ years for cervical cancer prevention).
-I am especially interested in integrating economic evaluation, community engagement, and business process models to optimize resources and their allocation by developing and implementing various decision support or navigation tools to enhance HPV-associated cancer prevention and control.
+My research focuses on HPV-associated cancer prevention and control and patient-centered cancer survivorship, and I am dedicated to tailoring efforts for under-recognized/underserved populations, especially socio-economically disadvantaged children and those with limited access to care (e.g., poor spatial accessibility, rural residents, unmet social needs, and high opportunity costs).
+I am especially interested in integrating economic evaluation, community engagement, and business process models to optimize resource allocation by developing and implementing navigation and information tools and actionable decision rules to enhance the patient-centered cancer care continuum.

-• Clinical topic: HPV-associated cancer prevention and control
+• Clinical topic: HPV-associated cancer prevention and control; patient-centered cancer survivorship care

 • Method expertise: Economic evaluation & decision modeling; quantitative data analysis